NHERI-SimCenter/SimCenterDocumentation/docs/common/developer_manual/architecture/desktop/Inputs.rst

 Inputs
 ===================

 The following files must be provided by the user to execute the workflow.
-Illustrations of the file format are obtained from Example 1.

 .. jsonschema:: App_Schema.json#/properties/Inputs/configurationFile